vpasias/maas-one/README.md

 ## Set up the environment

-Follow the instructions in the file: installation.md
+Follow the instructions in the file: installation.txt